 The Shops: The Heartland community includes the New Creation Country Store which provides a gas station, convenience items, and a nearby car wash.
-Also in the community are an antique Ford museum and the Mission House Thrift Store.
+Also in the community is the Mission House Thrift Store.

 Cleansing Waters Laundromat: Cleansing Waters coin operated laundry facilities open daily.